 THURSDAY OCTOBER 25:

 We flew from the Mykonos Airport to Athens (45 minutes), grabbed a taxi, and went to our hotel, Hotel Grande Bretagne, in Syntagma Square.
 We went up to the hotel rooftop for lunch.
 We slept the rest of the afternoon and night because we were exhausted from the early flight, jet lag, and in preparation for our last full day.

 We got up early and headed to the Acropolis and Parthenon.
 We walked all the way up to the top and explored the amazing historic sites.
 After that we headed over to the Acropolis Museum then walked around Athens, exploring the shops and squares.
 We had drinks at A for Athens rooftop, which had an awesome view but was super crowded and had bad service.
 We had chicken gyros at Quick Pitta for lunch and it was super yummy.
 After lunch we went to the Panathenaic Stadium, the site of the first Olympic games, which pretty cool.
 We ordered room service for dinner.

 Our flight back to Charlotte was early Saturday morning – 10.5 hours long – and it took us over a week to recover from the jet lag, haha!
 Overall, we were really glad we got to see Mykonos and loved the old town, but would love to go back during peak season.
 We enjoyed taking in the history of Athens but probably wouldn’t go back.
 Our favorite was Oia, Santorini, and we are dreaming of the day we get to go back there!
 I would definitely recommend going to Santorini during October because there were hardly any crowds and the weather was still beautiful.

-If you have any questions, leave them below!
-And if you’ve been to Greece, tell me your favorite island or experience there! xo Leah
+If you have any questions about our Greece honeymoon, leave them below!
+And if you’ve been to Greece, tell me your favorite island or experience there!